kevinwang27/cs51b-site/docs/projects/1-convergence.md

 By the end of this project, you should have a fully functional game that users can play.
 You will even be able to deploy the app if you choose to make it accessible for everyone online!

-An introduction of the project and walkthrough of this project spec in video form can be found below.
+A video recording of an introduction to the project and walkthrough of this project spec can be found below.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/D36lgepGr9s?si=Nn5vvGJapLy1rAbc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Convergence Rules

-The easiest way to understand the rules is to watch the demo portion of the walkthrough above.
-You can also play around with the staff's solution to this project at [google.com](google.com).

 {: .note }
-Your frontend can and should be better than ours!
-Our barebones version simply shows the basic game functionality.
+The easiest way to understand the rules is to watch the demo portion of the video above.

 ### Basic Rules

 The objective of the game is for the players to converge on a single word.
 The game starts with each player submitting a word.
 After that, each round proceeds as follows:

-1. The unique submitted words from the previous round are the new target words for the current round.
+1. The *unique* submitted words from the previous round are the new *target words* for the current round.
 1. If there was only one unique word (all the words matched), then the players have converged and the game is finished!
 1. Otherwise, based on the target words, each player comes up with a new word.
-1. The first N words submitted will be taken as the round's submitted words, where N is the number of unique target words.
+1. The first N words submitted will be taken as the round's submitted words, where N is the number of target words.
 1. Repeat from step 1.

 Valid words must be a single word (no spaces) and new (not used in a previous round).